S. H. Leeder

 Simon Henry Leeder (1865 – 14 May 1930) was a British author.
 He is best known for work, Modern Sons of the Pharaohs, discussing the Muslim-Christian relations in Egypt.

 Biography

 Leeder was born in Deptford, London, in 1865, to Simon and Elizabeth Leeder.
-He is related to Tobias Leeder and Henry Tucker.
-The Leeder family and the Tucker family left Egypt in 1836 for England.
-Tobias's father John was transferred by the army to New Zealand and Henry's father John moved to Wales.

 Modern Sons of the Pharaohs

 Modern Sons of the Pharaohs is a study of Egypt's Coptic Christians, their religious rites and their relationship with Muslims.
 The author analyses Muslim-Christian relations in Egypt prior to the 1919 Revolution for independence from the British and believes the British occupation has ruined the relationship between Muslims and Copts in Egypt.
 The book was written after the author lived in Egypt and visited several Coptic families in the Delta and Upper Egypt.
 The work was published in English in 1918, translated into Arabic by Ahmad Mahmūd and published in 2008 by Dar al-Shuruq in Egypt.